tigerman9854/MarchingCubes/README.md

 # Building Instructions

 1. Open `MarchingCubes.sln`
-2. Set the startup project to `MarchingCubes.vsproj` (Note: We already generated all datasets so there is no need to run `DataGen.vsproj`)
+2. Set the startup project to `MarchingCubes.vcxproj` (Note: We already generated all datasets so there is no need to run `DataGen.vcxproj`)
 3. Change the configuration to `Release` for better performance
 4. Press F5 to compile and run (Note: OpenMP must be enabled to properly compile)
 5. Use the number keys [1-4] to cycle between visualization modes.
 Use the mouse to rotate the visualization